 JSCs are the equivalent of public limited companies.
 Certain types of business must be carried out through a JSC, including banking, insurance and finance business.
 There are two types of JSCs: "closed" JSCs, which are unlisted JSCs and "public" JSCs, which are listed as JSC-listed.
 All companies listed on the Saudi Stock Exchange are "public" JSCs and are subject to a higher degree of oversight, including by the Capital Market Authority.
-JSCs are incorporated on the basis of a resolution of the MOCI; further authorisation by royal decree is required if the JSC is to receive state assistance or intends to undertake public sector projects, banking or insurance activities.
+JSCs are incorporated on the basis of a resolution of the MOC; further authorisation by royal decree is required if the JSC is to receive state assistance or intends to undertake public sector projects, banking or insurance activities.
 JSCs are subject to more regulation than LLCs and compliance costs are significantly higher.
 Other characteristics of JSCs include:

 - Shareholders: Minimum of two shareholders.
-A closed JSC may be incorporated with a single shareholder if the JSC is owned by a government-related body or its share capital is SAR 5 million or more. - Capital and Reserves: Minimum capital requirement of SAR 500,000, except for certain categories of SAGIA licensed companies which must have the required minimum capital.
+A closed JSC may be incorporated with a single shareholder if, for instance, such shareholder is owned by a government-related body or such shareholder is a company with a capital of not less than SAR 5 million. - Capital and Reserves: Minimum capital requirement of SAR 500,000, except for certain categories of companies licensed by the MOI, the Saudi Arabian Monetary Authority or the Capital Market Authority which must have the required minimum capital.
 25% of a JSC's capital must be paid up at the time of incorporation and the balance must be paid up within five years.
 Share contributions in kind must be independently valued.
 Like LLCs, JSCs must set aside a minimum of 10% of net profits until the statutory reserve reaches 30% of the JSC's paid-up capital.
-The shareholders of a JSC enjoy statutory pre-emption rights on issue of new shares. - Liability of Shareholders: As for LLCs. - Directors: Minimum of three and maximum of 11 directors. - Minority Interests: The NCR strengthened the position of minority interests in the following ways: - introducing cumulative voting for the election of members of the board.
+The shareholders of a JSC enjoy statutory pre-emption rights on issue of new shares. - Liability of Shareholders: Shareholders' liability is limited to the value of their shares. - Directors: Minimum of three and maximum of 11 directors. - Minority Interests: The CL strengthened the position of minority interests in the following ways: - introducing cumulative voting for the election of members of the board.
 This allows shareholders to cast all of their votes to a single nominee for the board, rather than having to divide the total value of their votes amongst different candidates for board membership.
 As a result, depending on how majority shareholders allocate their votes, minority shareholders may still be able to appoint their own board members, thereby improving their representation;

-- imposing a requirement to establish an audit committee independent from the board; - providing that the position of the chairman may not be combined with any other executive position; and - granting the right to nominate board members in accordance with the shareholder's ownership percentage. - Debt Issuance: JSCs may issue sukuks and other debt instruments; these may be converted into negotiable shares. - Dealing in Shares: JSCs are permitted to buy-back or mortgage their shares. - Transfers: The shareholders of a JSC do not enjoy statutory pre-emption rights on share transfers. - Conflicts of Interest: Rules prevent JSC board members who have a direct or indirect interest in any of the JSC's business from voting at board or shareholder meetings in respect of the same.
+- imposing a requirement to establish an audit committee independent from the board; - providing that the position of the chairman may not be combined with any other executive position; and - granting the right to nominate board members in accordance with the shareholder's ownership percentage. - Debt Issuance: JSCs may issue sukuks and other debt instruments; these may be converted into negotiable shares. - Dealing in Shares: JSCs are permitted to buy-back or pledge their shares. - Transfers: The shareholders of a JSC do not enjoy statutory preemption rights on share transfers. - Conflicts of Interest: Rules prevent JSC board members who have a direct or indirect interest in any of the JSC's business from voting at board or shareholder meetings in respect of the same.
 Where a board member fails to disclose such interest, the relevant contract could be nullified and the board member may be required to repay any profits received.
+JSC board members may not compete with the business of the JSC without the approval of JSC shareholders.